gjbex/IoTests/ReadWrite/README.md

 Although pure binary I/O is some 10 % faster dan HDF5, this could be outweighed by the latter's portability and extra functionality.

-For binary I/O, buffering is benificial.
-Buffer sizes should be of the same order of that of the file system's block size.
+For binary I/O, buffering is benificial, even for size in the order of a few Kb.

 Buffering for HDF5 can improve performance by approximately 10 % for large buffer sizes (1 Mb), but it complicates the development since one has to